Explore

 How does product marketing differ from traditional marketing?

-While marketing has traditionally focused on acquiring customers and increasing brand awareness, product marketing is more holistic.
-It ranges from educating prospects and training new customers to managing the release of new functionality.
-In fact, product marketers often collaborate most closely with product management rather than other marketers.
-And in many organizations, product marketers are valued members of the cross-functional product team.
+Marketing has traditionally focused on acquiring customers and increasing brand awareness, but product marketing is more holistic.
+It ranges from educating prospects and training new customers to managing product launches.
+At many organizations, product marketers are valued members of the cross-functional product team.

 What does it take to succeed in product marketing?

 Succeeding in product marketing requires a combination of the right knowledge, skills, and temperament.
-Besides having deep product expertise, the best product marketers usually feel meaningful empathy for customers.
-You want to help solve their problems and improve their daily lives.
-You need strong communication skills to convey the benefits customers will experience from using specific product features.
+Besides having deep product expertise, the best product marketers have customer empathy — meaning, you want to help solve customers' problems and improve their daily lives.
+You need strong communication skills to convey product benefits to customers.
 You should also enjoy storytelling, planning complex releases, and collaborating cross-functionally.